Edward Hoagland: Life and career

 Hoagland's love of solitude and silent observation of wildlife rather than social conversation may have resulted from a severe stammer that still persists.
 This stammer has, according to Hoagland himself, influenced how he writes: "Words are spoken at considerable cost to me, so a great value is placed on each one.
 That has had some effect on me as a writer.
 As a child, since I couldn't talk to people, I became close to animals.
 I became an observer, and in all my books, even the novels, witnessing things is what counts."
 His reluctance to speak may account for his desire to write—and be read—and for the sensitive visual, tactile, and olfactory images in his writings.

-Since his retirement, he has spent his summers in Barton, Vermont at a place he has owned since 1969, and his winters in Martha's Vineyard.
+After retiring, Hoagland spent summers in Barton, Vermont, at a place he had owned since 1969, and winters in Martha's Vineyard.
+He died in Manhattan on February 17, 2026, aged 93.

 Critique

-His non-fiction has been widely praised by writers such as John Updike, who called him "the best essayist of my generation."
+Hoagland's nonfiction was praised by writers and critics such as John Updike, who called him "the best essayist of my generation"; Philip Roth, who called him "America’s most intelligent and wide-ranging essayist-naturalist"; and Alfred Kazin, who said he "writes for magazines on all manner of topics with regular, predictable brilliance".